-It may be that you can’t figure out the real usefulness of software for your company.
+It may be that you can’t figure out the real usefulness of the software for your company.
 You continue asking things like «Who are the primary users of ERP systems?» and can’t clearly answer that it’s you.
 Hence, you need some help.
-For example, we provide comprehensive business analysis to define real needs of your business and potential ERP solutions suitable for it.
+For example, we provide comprehensive business analysis to define the real needs of your business and potential ERP solutions suitable for it.
 In the case you want simpler suggestions, just look at the check-list:

 If you have marked at least one point as valid for the company, you definitely need ERP.

 Yes, obviously.
-ERP applications are designed for large corporations with entangled structure, so the implementation stage may be really painful.
-Just imagine that you have to integrate a completely new system into already working one.
+ERP applications are designed for large corporations with entangled structures, so the implementation stage may be really painful.
+Just imagine that you have to integrate a completely new system into an already working one.
 It’s like adding new detail to the rocket engine.
 Without experts who know how to integrate ERP, you will end up with high losses and even a ruined business.
 Better spend more and order integration with further maintenance then lose everything because of system failures.

 Other issues are less noteworthy but remember them, as well.
-They include high costs of the software itself, incompatibility with old-fashioned apps, potential security breaches etc. However, if you choose an experienced development team, everything should be fine.
+They include high costs of the software itself, incompatibility with old-fashioned apps, potential security breaches, etc. However, if you choose an experienced development team, everything should be fine.

 Our company creates tailor-made ERP products for businesses of all types and sizes.
-We act as technology partners instead of freelance developers, so we’re responsible for quality, relevance, and overall results.
+We act as technology partners instead of freelance developers, so we’re responsible for the quality, relevance, and overall results.
 That’s why we launch MVP initially to show how the final product will work and how it can be profitable for our clients’ businesses.
-As ERP systems are complex and pretty costly, we try to save the customers’ money and time, so the development itself starts only after our partners happy with MVP.
+As ERP systems are complex and pretty costly, we try to save the customers’ money and time, so the development itself starts only after our partners are happy with MVP.
 As well, we don’t feature hourly rates and work with quote-based projects only.
 Interested clients can easily contact us and obtain an initial personalized business analysis.
 Wait no more and start optimizing now!